January 3, 2025

 By: Grit Psychology

-New Year’s Resolutions vs. Intentions: Starting the Year Off Right
+New Year’s Resolutions vs. Intentions

 As the clock strikes midnight on December 31st, many of us are brimming with hope and motivation to make the upcoming year better than the last.
 It’s a tradition for millions to declare ambitious New Year’s resolutions: lose weight, save more money, travel the world, or finally tackle that long-postponed project.
 Yet, by February, many resolutions fizzle out, leaving feelings of guilt and failure in their wake.
 What’s going wrong?
 And how can we approach the New Year in a way that fosters growth, balance, and self-compassion?